 I was one of a small group of people who developed one of the earliest programs to integrate mental health and chemical addiction (MICA or Dual Disorders) treatment.
 I have given talks and lectures in the community on the topic.
 I also worked at bringing tobacco counseling to mental health and substance abuse treatment.

 I’ve done a lot of writing about ways to improve your relationships and become the person you would like to be.
 My newest book is The Road to Reconciliation: A Comprehensive Guide to Peace When Relationships Go Bad, and I recently published a workbook connected to it titled, How to Make an Apology You’ll Never Have to Make Again.
 An earlier self-help book was Constructive Conflict: Building Something Good Out of All Those Arguments.

 I’ve also written three novels, Who Killed the Lisping Barista of the Epiphany Café?, Intersections and Fate’s Janitors: Mopping Up Madness at a Mental Health Clinic.

 And I’ve raised a family of four children.

 In 2010 I resigned from my job at the community mental health clinic to start a private practice.

-I provide free counseling one day a week at Spiritus Christi Mental Health Clinic.
+I provide free counseling for Spiritus Christi Mental Health Clinic.